Flex+Max wins this comparison by the narrowest margin in our database — 6.9 to 6.8.

 Can I add extra MSM to Flex+Max to close the dosing gap?

 Yes, and it’s cheap.
-A standalone MSM powder runs about $0.25–0.35 per day for 5,000 mg.
-That would bring your total MSM to 10,000 mg and match SmartFlex’s dose.
+A standalone MSM powder runs about $0.25-0.35 per day for 5,000 mg.
+That brings your total MSM to 10,000 mg and matches SmartFlex’s dose.
 But at $1.75 + $0.30 you’re paying $2.05/day versus SmartFlex’s $1.84, and you’re managing two products.
-It works, but it’s not the most elegant solution.
+It works mechanically, but it’s not the most elegant solution.

 Both are Recommended — does the one-point difference actually matter?